Online tools for optimizing seniors’ medication use

 Visit to learn more about deprescribing tools and resources.

-In this webinar, Dr. Barbara Farrell will highlight common elements of the deprescribing process and demonstrate approaches to engaging patients through shared decision-making.
+This webinar highlights common elements of the deprescribing process and demonstrate approaches to engaging patients through shared decision-making.

-In this webinar, Dr. Lisa McCarthy and Dr. Clara Korenvain will highlight research that explores how pharmacists practicing in community settings can embrace their roles as key partners in deprescribing as one strategy for tackling the global problem of medication-related harm.
+This webinar highlights research that explores how pharmacists practicing in community settings can embrace their roles as key partners in deprescribing as one strategy for tackling the global problem of medication-related harm.

 As first seen in AdvantAge Ontario’s Action Update, this article features how to use Deprescribing tools & resources to optimize seniors’ medication plans.